Skip to content

 Key properties:

-• No Voltage (V) or Current (I) output — only Electric field (E) and Magnetic field (H) are available.
+• No voltage VV or current II output — only electric field E\boldsymbol{E} and magnetic field H\boldsymbol{H} are available.

 Key properties:

-• Provides direct access to Voltage (V) and Current (I) at the port.
+• Provides direct access to voltage VV and current II at the port.

 • Allows connecting external circuit elements (RLC components).